sbarba/cleartest/readme.md

 # cleartest: Straightforward Testing for Python

-**cleartest** is a lightweight test automation framework for Python 2.7 and Python 3.
+**cleartest** is a lightweight test automation framework for Python 3.
 It features:
 * Simple syntax
 * Minimal boilerplate code
 * Flexible options for discovering and running tests